At Global Action Plan, we believe everyone can make a change.

 1. Primary and Secondary School Workshops

+GAP delivers topical and bespoke interactive workshops for primary and secondary schools.
 Our workshops have been developed in close collaboration with teachers and students all over Ireland.

 Click on the workshop of your interest below to find out more about a specific workshop.
 You can also go to our Schools Workshop page to learn more about our approach and pricing.

-2. Teacher Training
+2. Teacher Training & Resources

 Our teacher training builds educators’ knowledge and skills so they can develop students’ identities as global citizens, and lead climate action projects in their schools.

-Nature-Based Outdoor Learning sessions for Teachers
+• Nature-Based Outdoor Learning sessions for Teachers

 Build your confidence in taking your classroom outside to learn in nature.
 Our hands-on CPD sessions for Primary School equip teachers with practical tips and plans, as well as games, and activities to bring back to your students.
-Email [email protected] for more information or to book a session for. your staff.
+Email [email protected] for more information or to book a session for your staff.
+Click here to see our upcoming training events.

 The toolkit also includes templates for carrying out action plans in schools.
 Our teacher resources are fully aligned with curricular learning outcomes for junior cycle CSPE, geography, science and English, and senior cycle Politics and Society.
 The toolkits are available in English and Irish, and best of all, they are free!
+Click here to find out more, or to book a workshop.

 Íoslódáil ’Action on Global Citizenship’ go Gaeilge